 The window is our primary architectural connection to the natural environment outside.
 As such, carefully selecting the ideal window design for each area of our home lays the foundation for maximizing daylight and airflow.
 Some key factors to consider include:

-Ventilation and Airflow – Certain window styles support cross ventilation better than others.
+- Ventilation and Airflow – Certain window styles support cross-ventilation better than others.
 For example, having operable windows on opposite sides of a room allows breezes to flow through naturally.
-Vertical sliders or casement windows positioned high and low optimize cross flow.
+Vertical sliders or casement windows are positioned high and low to optimize cross-flow.

-Common window styles to consider include vertical sliders, tilt-turn casements, French casement, and bay or bow windows depending on the architectural needs and design of spaces.
+Common window styles to consider include vertical sliders, tilt-turn casements, French casements, and bay or bow windows, depending on the architectural needs and design of the spaces.
 Experimenting with window configurations optimized for natural lighting and airflow will enhance overall comfort and connection to nature indoors.

 Energy Efficiency and Functionality